bagley/wptool/README.md

     wpcore

-Download the core wordpress files based on the version specified in files (in the wp-includes/version.php file).
+Download and install/replace with the core wordpress files based on the version specified in files (in the wp-includes/version.php file).

     wpcore cur

-Downloads core wordpress files based on the database version.
+Download and install/replace with the core wordpress files based on the database version.

     wpcore db

+Download and install/replace with the newest version of the core wordpress files.

+    wpcore new

 download version VERSION of the Wordpress core, in the form of #.#.# or 'cur' for current version